t8js/store/README.md

 Whenever it's updated, `counterStore` above will save its state to the `"counter"` key of `localStorage`.
 (Pass `true` as the third parameter of `persist()` to use `sessionStorage` instead of `localStorage`.)

-The following call signals the store to read the state value from the browser storage:
+The following call signals the store to read the state value from the browser storage (which can be used once or multiple times during the app session):

 ```js
 counterStore.emit("sync");
 ```

-It may be used right after the initialization of the store, delayed to a certain point in time, or repeated multiple times.

 <!-- docsgen-hide-start -->
 ## Related